Heapy/awesome-kotlin/app/rss/articles/Ad-hoc polymorphism in Kotlin.md

 }
 ```

-In order to leverage this library, converting your objects so they conform to this interface is very important, and once you have converted your objects, you gain full access to all the functionalities that this library offers, such as pretty printing in JSON, doing search/replaces in JSON, reshaping JSON object from one form to another, etc…
+In order to leverage this library, converting your objects so they conform to this interface is very important, and once you have converted your objects, you gain full access to all the functionalities that this library offers, such as pretty printing in JSON, doing search/replaces in JSON, reshaping JSON object from one form to another, etc...

 If you own (i.e. you are the author of) these classes, doing so is very easy.
 For example, you can modify your class to implement that interface: